 Investigators began questioning the brothers Tuesday night, FBI Special Agent Vicki Anderson said Wednesday.

-They escaped after Berry broke out the bottom of a screen door and called for help Monday evening, startling neighbor Charles Ramsey, who came over and helped kick in the door.
+They escaped after Berry broke out the bottom of a screen door and called for help Monday evening, startling neighbor Charles Ramsey, who helped kick in the door.